 Facilities

-The main building of the “Ion Mincu” University of Architecture and Urbanism is located in Bucharest, Romania, on 18-20 Academiei Street.
-This building includes all teaching activity spaces (classrooms, studios, laboratories), the library, the gymnasium, the management and administration offices, and the offices of academic staff.
+The main building of the “Ion Mincu” University of Architecture and Urbanism is located in Bucharest, on 18-20 Academiei Street.
+This building includes the offices of the Senior Executive Team and of the Senate, the most part of the teaching spaces (classrooms, studios, laboratories), the main halls, the library, the gym, the administration offices, and the offices of the academic staff.

 The present building is the result of several extensions of the original building, erected between 1916 and 1927 following the design of Grigore Cerchez and registered as a historical monument.
 The extensions were built in the 1960’s and 70’s.
 The building complex (covering a built area of around 27068 square meters) occupies the whole block between Academiei, Edgar Quinet and Biserica Enei streets.